 Organic agriculture has grown out of the conscious efforts by inspired people to create the best possible relationship between the earth and men.
 Since its beginning the sphere surrounding organic agriculture has become considerably more complex.
 A major challenge today is certainly its entry into the policy making arena, its entry into anonymous global market and the transformation of organic products into commodities.
 During the last two decades, there has also been a significant sensitization of the global community towards environmental preservation and assuring of food quality.
 Ardent promoters of organic farming consider that it can meet both these demands and become the means for complete development of rural areas.
 After almost a century of neglect, organic agriculture is now finding place in the mainstream of development and shows great promise commercially, socially and environmentally.
+You may also be interested in metal cheese slicer.
 While there is continuum of thought from earlier days to the present, the modern organic movement is radically different from its original form.

 It now has environmental sustainability and productivity at its core, in addition to the founders concerns for healthy soil, healthy food and healthy people.

 Organic farming is very much native to India.
 This concept of organic farming is based on following principles:

 • Nature is the best role model for farming, since it does not use any inputs nor demand unreasonable quantities of water.

 • The entire system is based on intimate understanding of nature’s ways of replenishment.
 The system does not believe in mining of the soil of its nutrients and do not degrade it in any way.

 • The soil in this system is considered as a living entity

 • The soil’s living population of microbes and other organisms are significant contributors to its fertility on a sustained basis and must be protected and nurtured, at all cost.